Skip to content

 Wisconsin water quality

-According to the Wisconsin Department of Natural Resources (DNR), nitrate is the state's most widespread groundwater contaminant, with the DNR reporting that at least 10% of private wells and about 300 public systems exceed the nitrate health standard.
-The DNR has also documented severe PFAS contamination of private wells in the Marinette and Peshtigo area linked to firefighting foam.
-Wisconsin has more than 176,000 lead service lines still needing replacement, and water is generally hard across much of the state.
+Wisconsin's biggest water story is nitrate, a contaminant tied to fertilizer and animal waste, and whether it touches you depends largely on where your water comes from.
+The Wisconsin Department of Natural Resources (DNR) calls it the state's most widespread groundwater contaminant, reporting that at least 10% of private wells and about 300 public systems exceed the nitrate health standard.
+Two more things are worth knowing: the DNR has documented severe PFAS contamination (from firefighting foam) in private wells around Marinette and Peshtigo, and the state still has more than 176,000 lead service lines waiting to be replaced.
+Water also runs generally hard across much of Wisconsin, which is a scale-and-soap nuisance rather than a safety issue.

 Documented considerations